 Rubella/Rubeola/Mumps Process: Verify two doses of the MMR vaccine or have the titers drawn.
-If immunity is not
+If immunity isn't

-indicated by the titers, then you must either start the 2-dose series or have a booster
+indicated by the titers, then students must either start the two-dose series or have

 Varicella Process: Verify two doses of the varicella vaccine or have the titer drawn to verify immunity.

-Having had the Chicken Pox disease, does not mean you have immunity.
+Having had the Chicken Pox disease, doesn't mean students have immunity.

-Note: If you have had two titers drawn for these immunizations and you are still not immune,
+Note: If students have had two titers drawn for these immunizations and they are still

-then you are exempt from any further attempts to become immune.
-Please keep all copies
+not immune, then students are exempt from any further attempts to become immune.
+Students

-compliance with these responsibilities will be sent home from clinical and may be
+out of compliance with these responsibilities will be sent home from clinical and

 may be dismissed from the program.